 A number of employees are not members of the Council's pension scheme.
 Most of them participate in one of the Merchant Navy Pension Funds.

 Merchant Navy Ratings Pension Plan (MNRPP)

-Some employees contribute to this defined contribution pension plan.
+Some employees from Orkney Towage contribute to this defined contribution pension plan.
 The contribution rate is 5.1%.
-Contributions payable in the year amounted to £1,645.
+Contributions payable in the year amounted to £1,887.

 Merchant Navy Officers Pension Fund (MNOPF)